My Spouse is Hiding Assets – What Can I Do?

 How do I uncover hidden assets during divorce?

-If you are going through a separation, divorce or property settlement, hiring an experienced and knowledgeable family law lawyer is advised to help make sure there are no hidden assets.
-Hiring someone who has previously conducted hidden asset searches can also give peace of mind when negotiating agreements.
+If you are going through a separation, divorce or property settlement, hiring an experienced and knowledgeable family law firm is advised to help review financial statements and make sure there are no hidden financial resources.
+Hiring someone who has previously conducted hidden asset searches can also give peace of mind when negotiating agreements and help you achieve the best possible outcome.

 Is it illegal to hide assets before or during separation or divorce.

 Yes, it is.
 It is a common misconception that the other party does not know about your assets and earnings once you are separated.
-The duty of disclosure still stands even when two people are no longer living together under one roof.
-Suppose either person acquires any new property or income since they’ve been away from each other for more than six months.
-In that case, it’s their responsibility to tell the ex-partner as soon as possible so that an accurate asset list can be given at divorce proceedings if necessary.
+The duty of full and frank disclosure still stands even when two people are no longer living together under one roof.
+Suppose either person acquires other assets like new property or income since they’ve been away from each other for more than six months.
+In that case, it’s their responsibility to tell the ex-partner as soon as possible so that an accurate asset list can be given at divorce court proceedings if necessary.

 What is the penalty for hiding assets in a divorce?

-When a spouse commits an egregious violation of their legal obligation to disclose, they may be imprisoned or fined.
-Judges can also award the entire amount of undisclosed assets as a penalty for lack of disclosure.
+When an ex spouse commits an egregious violation of their legal obligation to disclose there are serious penalties, they may be imprisoned or fined.
+Judges can also award the entire amount of undisclosed assets as a penalty for lack of full and frank disclosure.

 Can a spouse hide assets before a divorce?